 The public API was no afterthought.
 Clubhouse’s web and forthcoming mobile frontends are the primary consumers of the Clubhouse REST API, and V1 of our public API was released concurrently with our public launch.
 In developing our industry-leading integrations, we came to further appreciate the value of a well-documented and maintained public API.

 We’ve continued to iterate on the API, taking in feedback and doing our best to expose any potentially useful new endpoints in our beta version in order to enable our users to do handy things like migrate data from other project management systems, set-up reporting applications, and integrate with applications that are mission-critical to their organizations.
-Over the years, several engineers have used and shared open source libraries built with the Clubhouse API, and we've made them available on our Community page.
+Over the years, several engineers have used and shared open source libraries built with the Clubhouse API, and we've made them available on our Open Source Projects page.

 The Clubhouse API page is where you will find API and webhook documentation.